 - When you’re struggling, reach out early and often.
 If it’s to your peers, your professors, or your family.
 Find your support system.

 And that about sums it up for our Med Student AMA.
-You can learn more about the Sketchy x Blueprint bundle here and if you wanna dive deep into another webinar check out our Medical Resident AMA!
+If you wanna dive deep into another webinar check out our Medical Resident AMA!
 If you want to read more from other med students, check out Eden Fries' blog Apply to Med School as a Non-Traditional Student and Tyler Whitney's blog Sketchy Study Strategies for Maximizing Retention.